everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 bindings::export!(Component with_types_in bindings);
 ```

+##### Making the Wasm component

 `cargo component build` generates the necessary bindings and outputs a `math.wasm` component to the `target/wasm32-wasi/debug` directory.
 A `cargo component build --release` build outputs to `target/wasm32-wasi/release`.

-#### JavaScript
+#### JavaScript/TypeScript

 For JavaScript, we use [Homestar Wasmify][homestar-client] to generate a Wasm component.
+You can follow along with our setup and what to install [here][js-setup].

 Wasmify is our tool to generate Wasm components from JavaScript code.
 Wasmify generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
-Keep in mind that Wasmify is in development and does not support all WIT-defined types.
+Keep in mind that [Wasmify is in development][wasmify-docs] and does not support all WIT-defined types.

 Our TypeScript source code subtracts two numbers and logs the operation: